iredmail/docs/en_US/howto/restrict.mail.user.to.login.from.specified.ip.or.networks.md

 value of SQL column `mailbox.allow_nets` to NULL.
 WARNING: It must be NULL, not empty string.

-## Manage with SQL command line for LDAP backends
+## Manage with LDAP command line for LDAP backends

 To allow user `user@domain.com` to login from IP `172.16.244.1` and network `192.168.1.0/24`, please add new attribute `allowNets` to this user: